Belkin / Linksys - Linksys Product Team

 SITUATION:

-User research revealed that the Linksys Smart Wi-Fi Device List (see below image), a dashboard view of connected network devices, was static, boring, and felt outdated.
-User sentiment indicated this feature provided little value in a view that was meant to display their network at a glance.
+User research revealed that the Linksys Smart Wi-Fi Device List (see below image), a dashboard view of connected network devices, was static, felt outdated, and provided little value.
+This device view was initially intended to display users' network at a glance, and be the consolidated point of interaction on users’ home networks.

 Device List - Linksys Smart Wi-Fi network device view prior to Network Map